DIGImend/digimend-kernel-drivers/README.md

     (t) concerns only the input part of this display tablet, output (display) support is not provided by this package and should be verified separately

-    (?) the rebranded model is likely the specified original model, but wasn't verified to be

 Please send your testing results to DIGImend-devel@lists.sourceforge.net, or do a pull request with updates.